 - Operating profit margins of 46.8% versus 2.7%

 - Return on assets of 10.3% versus -5.5%

 - Return on equity of 18.7% versus -5.9%.

-In another similar study in 19992, award winners show tremendous growth over a control group of similar organizations:
+In another similar study, award winners show tremendous growth over a control group of similar organizations: